 • pulmonary tuberculosis.

-hypersensitivity to drug components
+hypersensitivity to the components of the drug

 • syrup and solution - from birth;